 Maine Maritime Academy is committed to ensuring the privacy and confidentiality of student records and will not disclose the Social Security Number (SSN) for any purpose without the expressed written consent of the student, except as mandated by law.

 Applicants are not required to include their Social Security Number on the application for admission but voluntary submission will minimize delays associated with other requested services within our campus administration.
 The number is used for (1) verifying student records, (2) identifying the student for purpose of financial aid eligibility, disbursement of financial aid loans, and other debts payable to the institution, (3) compliance with state and federal reporting requirements, (4) U.S. Coast Guard licensing, (5) background checks for security sensitive co-operatives, and (6) citizenship related documents.
+Students can upload a copy of their Social Security Card to their admissions portal.

 Personal Computing Requirement

 All entering students are required to bring a laptop computer.
 Prior to enrolling, students will be provided with information regarding the specifications for their computers and any purchase/lease plans that may be available.
+The Cost of Attendance for Maine Maritime Academy does include a Laptop fee, however you are not required to buy a laptop from MMA or purchase a new laptop if your current laptop meets the specifications.

 Applicants for U. S. Coast Guard License